π Contribute Benchmark#

 Register Benchmark Evaluation#

-Add benchmark evaluations in EvalScope.
+Add the benchmark evaluation in EvalScope.

 Create File Structure#

-directory, with the structure as follows:
+directory, with the following structure:

 evalscope/benchmarks/